delight-dev/delight-dev.github.io/Tutorials/Lists.md

 ## Introduction

-This tutorial goes over the presentation of static and dynamic lists of data through the *List* view.
-It shows how to bind collections of data to the List and how to handle common operations such as item selection, adding, updating and sorting.
-There are a number of other views that work with list data such as the *ComboBox* but most of the information in this tutorial will be applicable to those views as well.
+This tutorial goes over how to work with and present static and dynamic lists of data through the [List](../Api/Views/List) view.
+It shows how to bind collections of data to the List and how to handle common operations such as item selection, adding and updating.
+There are a number of other views that can present dynamic list data such as the [ComboBox](../Api/Views/ComboBox) and [TabPanel](../Api/Views/TabPanel) but most of the information in this tutorial will be applicable to those views as well.

 ## Static List

-If you want to present a static list of items, i.e. list that don't change during runtime, you can use either a *Group* or a *List* view.
+If you want to present a static list of items, i.e. list that don't change during runtime, you can use either a [Group](../Api/Views/Group) or a [List](../Api/Views/List) view.
 Group view is useful if you only want to snug items together horizontally or vertically.
 The *List* view provides additional functionality such as selection logic, scrolling and the option to have items wrap as they reach the boundaries of the list.

 {: .xml-file }